dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 The Table Class is declared much the same way as the Column Types.
 Here we can see a specialized Class Method being declared to extend the class beyond it standardized common characteristics.

 Standardized Free Functions are also declared along with sepecialized Functions.
 Note that this standardization is only possible due to Namespacing.
-This allows the functions to be defined in terms of generic values such as Class and Id and therefore be texturally equivalent.
+This allows the functions to be defined in terms of generic names such as Class and Id and therefore be texturally equivalent.
 This is an alternative method of generic programming that avoid some of the issues of Templates like long an complicated error messages.
-However, although errors can be short and clear, their location can be differcult to find and compilers and IDEs do not understand the include file structure.
+However, although errors can be short and clear, their location can be differcult to find as compilers and IDEs do not understand the include file structure.
 There are meta techniques that can be used to mitigate some of this but they are beyond the scope of the current discussion.

 ```c++
   class Class